RandomStudio/random-studio/src/pages/projects/louis-vuitton-x-exhibition-1.md

 ---
 templateKey: Project
-title: 'Louis Vuitton X Exhibition '
+title: 'An exhibition titled Louis Vuitton X '
 intro: >-
   Louis Vuitton X celebrates 160 years of the brands pioneering creative exchanges and artistic collaborations.
 Tasked with bringing the brand’s